Eiskis/das-build/README.md

 Project pipeline for building an app for the browser and wrap it into natice apps with Cordova and Electron.

+*Not stable, might or might not work until 0.1.0*

 ## Dependencies

 - `node` and `npm`